katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - https://speakerdeck.com/izumisy/our-journey-with-the-biggest-elm-app-in-japan?slide=30
 - TICK: Felienne Hermans how code sounds

 +++

 ## Brand new to coding

-PIC: or text TODO
+PIC: TODO, list all the overwhlmeing things about setting up environs.
+- mac, windows, linux, which linux, vs code, sublime, atom
+- node, nvm, yarn, git...
+- Elm + text editor<!-- .element class="fragment" -->

 Note:
 - When Holly first joined the project - she didn't have a dev environment set up.
 - But I didn't think that should be a barrier.
 - Afterall it's only text and the first few issues were editing that text.
 - I even got our testing manager to submit directly to github when noticed there were no issue templates in place.
 - TICK: New developers and non-developers productive quickly.
-Why/ how Elm helps. relatedInfo == example?
+Why/ how Elm helps
-TODO: What point are these for?
-- psuedo code and placeholders are great - with a few rules, none of that will make it to production.
 - Elm framework does not get in the way - easy to set up - no millions of files to navigate round.
-- Much of engineering constraints taken care of by constraints of Elm
-- No more need to know how ot configure a postfix server than we do need to know how to write safe js in order to be good at our jobs (Charlie star inn)
+- No more need to know how ot configure a postfix server than we do need to know how to write safe js in order to be good at our jobs

 ---

-## Everyone's voice
+## TODO Everyone's voice
 PIC: code going in circles - output same.
 TODO<!-- .element class="fragment" -->
 Comment and code review examples<!-- .element class="fragment" -->
-TODO check these and next are right notes.
+TODO check these and next (2) are right notes & right order.

 Note:
 - Once Holly was set up - she started submitting more than just text changes.
-- "because of Tom's experience, I was careful to try and let her do it her way"
 - I remembered a time when another colleague had been coding for about a year - one day he said - seems like all we do every day is go round in circles rewriting each other's code in our own style
 - Sometimes these refectors are important and sometimes they aren't.
 As with everything i am saying - the important thing is to consider what you are doing and why - in the context of your circumstance.
+- "because of Tom's experience, I was careful to try and let her do it her way"
 - CODE: Collaboration means everything should not be in your style and the project's style should evolve
 - What is the value in being competative?
 Collaboration is the opposite of heroic leadership.
 - TICK: Maybe you come to the code and don't understand.
 Ask.